Jason Sullivan — Founder of True Dossier

 The following day, he was taken to an FBI building, where he was interrogated for hours inside a secure, restricted-access guarded room and threatened he would face prosecution if he refused to cooperate or withheld information.

-The Evidence They Never Released
+The Evidence Special Counsel Never Released

 During the course of the interrogation, Sullivan provided clear evidence demonstrating that the Trump campaign did not collude with Russia via WikiLeaks.